CraigChaus/Sketchy-Mine-/docs/internal/notes.md

 ## Roles
 Game Master:
-- can influence the game
+- can influence the game and send messages or kick players

 ## Publisher's idea
 - dig tunnel